¿NECESITAS AYUDA? ☎ +1(855)688 7879 Hora: 6 a.m.-6 p.m. (PST)

 LED Wattage 150W Average per-panel consumption.

-Cleaning Labor $35/hr Standard facility maintenance rate.
+Cleaning Labor $35/hr Example facility maintenance rate.

 YMYL Disclaimer: This article is for informational purposes only.
 Electrical work involves risks of fire and shock.
 Always consult a licensed electrician for installation and major troubleshooting.
 Ensure all maintenance is performed with the power disconnected.